 The main goal of the Araucaria Project is to improve the calibration of the cosmic distance scale in the local Universe.
-We are tracing down the environmental dependencies of the various standard candles by comparing their distances obtained with different methods.
+We trace down environmental dependencies on the brightness of various standard candles by comparing distances to their host galaxies and clusters, obtained with different methods.

 - The surface brightness-colour relations based on eclipsing binary stars and calibrated with Gaia EDR3 — paper